Skip to content

 ARC-IT Foundational Service Packages

 ARC-IT presents a multitude of service packages (which are similar to FRAME "solution patterns").
-Each service package represents a slice of the architecture that address a specific ITS service (e.g., traffic signal control) and is often visually represented using a physical view diagram that depicts physical objects connected with information flows.
+Each service package represents a slice of the architecture that addresses a specific ITS service (e.g., traffic signal control) and is often visually represented using a physical view diagram that depicts physical objects connected with information flows.
 Within ARC-IT, each information flow depicted on a physical view diagram is hyperlinked to a communication view, which identifies specific standards that can be used to implement the flow and provides the likely geographic context for each identified solution.

 The diagram below shows the ITS Services that ARC-IT classifies as support packages.
 By interrogating these support service packages, it is possible to identify what this site considers the foundational standards.